simpleiot/simpleiot/docs/adr/1-consider-changing-point-data-type.md

 Should we consider making the point struct more flexible?

 The reason for this is that it is sometimes hard to describe a sensor/configuration value with just a few fields.

-Making this more general also increases the "evolvability" (Kleppmann) of the system.
-From his book:
+# evolvability

+From Martin Kleppmann's book:

 > In a database, the process that writes to the database encodes the data, and
 > the process that reads from the database decodes it.
 There may just be a